IBM/AMLSim/README.md

       "random_seed": 0,  // Seed of random number
       "simulation_name": "sample",  // Simulation name (identifier)
       "total_steps": 720,  // Total simulation steps
-      "base_date": "2017-01-01"  // The date corresponds to the step 0 (beginning of this simulation) },
+      "base_date": "2017-01-01"  // The date corresponds to the step 0 (the beginning date of this simulation) },
 //...
 }